Snyuki/Inventar-Media/README.md

 ## Auth

 Supabase Auth (Google OAuth).
-Roles are managed via the `user_roles` table in the database — not in the UI.
+Roles are managed via the `user_roles` table in the database, not in the UI.

 To give someone a role, run in the Supabase SQL editor: